mech/Notes/JavaScript/React/FRP.md

 Or just don't use objects in `props` and `state`.

+## What exactly is FRP?

+* Values "over time".
+If you do computation over those values, it will also change over time.
+* Continuous, not discrete
+* FRP is a form of Functional Programming, which is a form of Declarative Programming
+* Everything is a stream: variables, user inputs, properties, caches, data structures, etc. You listen to that stream and react accordingly.
+* You `combine` the stream, you `filter` the stream, and you generally use functional programming to do whatever you like to the stream to make it consumable.
+* The stream is the observable.
+The official terminology for a stream is "Observable", for the fact that it can be observed.
+* The listener is the observer
+* And yes, a Promise is an observable

+## Spreadsheet Analogy

+A spreadsheet cell reacts to changes in other cells (pulls) but doesn't reach out and change others (doesn't push).
+The end result is that you can change one cell and a zillion others 'independently' update their own displays.
+The others react to you!
+You don't manually change them.
+Let them react  to you!

 ## Om

 * [Om Next - David Nolan (Blow your mind!)](https://www.youtube.com/watch?v=ByNs9TG30E8)